Apply for a Culture and Arts Publishing Business License in Dubai

 Visa Allocation (Flexi-Desk): 1 to 2 visas

-What the Culture and Arts Publishing Licence Covers
+What the Culture and Arts Publishing License Covers

-The Business Licence type allows full commercial operations within the Dubai South Free Zone and supports international trade.
-This means licence holders can enter contracts, invoice clients globally, and conduct publishing operations with a recognised legal entity in the UAE.
-Whether your output is a printed arts catalogue, a digital literary journal, or a multilingual e-book series, this licence category accommodates the full range of culture and arts publishing activities.
+The Business License type allows full commercial operations within the Dubai South Free Zone and supports international trade.
+This means license holders can enter contracts, invoice clients globally, and conduct publishing operations with a recognised legal entity in the UAE.
+Whether your output is a printed arts catalogue, a digital literary journal, or a multilingual e-book series, this license category accommodates the full range of culture and arts publishing activities.

-The Culture and Arts Publishing Business Licence is well suited to a broad range of operators in the publishing and creative content sectors.
+The Culture and Arts Publishing Business License is well suited to a broad range of operators in the publishing and creative content sectors.
 The following profiles represent the most common applicants:

 Independent publishers and literary agencies seeking a UAE base with full ownership rights